Irritable Bowel Syndrome (IBS)

 • Lactose is found in dairy products, including milk, cottage cheese, yogurt, ice cream, pudding, cream cheese, and all soft cheeses.

-The International Foundation for GI Disorders and Harvard Medical School have more information on how to implement a low-FODMAP diet.
-If completely eliminating FODMAPs is helpful, then reintroducing them one at a time can be used to determine the subset of FODMAPs that needs to be avoided, and working with a dietitian is definitely recommended for this (Lacy et al., 2016; Whelan, Martin, Staudacher, & Lomer, 2018).
+Our Q&A with Brigid Titgemeier, RDN, provides information on implementing a low-FODMAP diet for GI symptoms.
+The International Foundation for GI Disorders and Harvard Medical School have additional information on how to implement this diet.
+If completely eliminating FODMAPs is helpful, then reintroducing them one at a time can be used to determine the subset of FODMAPs that needs to be avoided.
+Working with a dietitian is definitely recommended for this (Whelan, Martin, Staudacher, & Lomer, 2018; Lacy et al., 2016).

 Wheat and Gluten